San Diego Pimping and Pandering Defense Lawyers

 While being charged with pimping or pandering can seem dire, there are defenses available.
 These can include entrapment, not having the required knowledge to understand one was committing a crime, lack of intent, and mistaken identity.
 If your Constitutional rights were compromised at any time during your arrest or time spent in custody, this can also result in the case being dismissed.

 If you have been charged with pimping or pandering in San Diego, you need an experienced criminal defense lawyer on your side.
 Our founding attorney, James N. Dicks, is a former LAPD narcotics investigator and board-certified criminal defense specialist with the State Bar of California.
 We will help you throughout the process and give you the best chance of a successful outcome in court.
-Do not wait another minute - contact jD LAW, P.C., at (760) 630-2000 for your free consultation.
+Do not wait another minute - contact jD Law Criminal Defense Attorneys, at (760) 630-2000 for your free consultation.

 Don’t Waste Any Time!